Siding stains like those shown below are common in Minnesota. This usually happens to homes with vinyl, hardboard, or wood siding.

 Here are a couple of photos showing what stained siding looks like after all the ice is gone.

-When siding stains appear in random areas during the winter, it’s the result of moisture migrating through the walls during very cold weather, condensing as frost, then melting again once the outdoor temperature warms up.
-That’s the long and short of it, but there are a number of things that will increase the potential for water stains to show up on siding.
+When siding stains appear in random areas during the winter, it’s the result of moisture migrating through the walls in very cold weather, condensing as frost, then melting as the outdoor temperature warms.
+That’s the long and short of it, but there are a number of factors that increase the likelihood of water stains appearing on siding.

 Cold Weather

 The colder it is outside, the greater the potential for frost accumulation in the walls and attic.
-When there is an extended period of unusually cold weather like we had last winter, the potential for frost accumulation will increase as well.
+And the longer it stays cold, the more frost will accumulate.

 Humid Air